rjray/bookmarkos-tools/README.md

   using regular expressions to get the actual content out of the `A` and `H3` tags.
 It produces a JSON file of one object that represents the "root" folder of bookmarks.
+* The Python script `bin/bookmarks_report` takes one or two JSON files produced by `bookmarks2json` and produces reports.
+Right now, it only does a limited text-only report on weekly activity.
 * The sh/bash script `bin/process_bookmarks` is a simple shell script run as a cron-job each Sunday shortly after BookmarkOS pushs the backup file to my Dropbox folder.
 It runs `bookmarks2json` and gzip-compresses the dated copy